 What sets this town apart from many others is that it is hidden away from the outside world.
 It is encircled by ‘The Ramparts’ – large walls surrounding the entire town, which were built in the 16th-17th Centuries to shut out traffic.
-This means that the town is a calming place to explore by foot.
+This means that the town is a calming place to explore on foot.

 I managed to squeeze in visits to both Lucca and Pisa on the same day using the train.
 Pisa to Lucca takes just 40 minutes and Florence is also a quick trip from Lucca at less than 2 hours by train.
 My trip to Italy proved to me just how sophisticated Italy’s vast rail network is, and definitely something I’ll be writing about in an upcoming blog soon.
 Until then, I’ll leave you safe with the knowledge that you can book your rail tickets for Italian adventures here.

 Once leaving the train station, the main town of Lucca is just a few minutes walk – you can’t miss those Ramparts!
 There are several entrances into Lucca, which are built into the Ramparts themselves.
-In aid of staying off the beaten track, I found a more secluded entrance, which was really interesting to walk through and made it feel like I was discovering a hidden secret within this beautiful country.
+In aid of staying off the beaten track, I found a more secluded entrance, which was really interesting to walk through and made it feel like I was discovering a hidden secret within this beautiful town.

 Stop #1: Piazza San Martino

 Once you’ve explored all there is to see at this beautiful Cathedral, take a relaxed stroll through the rambling streets to find Piazza Napoleone.

-Take your time walking through here so that I could watch the locals and really get a feel for Lucca’s chilled vibe, before meandering on further within the walls of Lucca.
+Take your time walking through here so that you can watch the locals and really get a feel for Lucca’s chilled vibe, before meandering on further within the walls of Lucca.

 What struck me most when I got here was how large the squares are in Lucca, but also how unspoiled they are.
 There was no graffiti, no litter, no pigeons – just a row of traditional buildings circling the square.
-I’d say the Anfiteatro is very inviting to entice you to take a peek within some of the archways you can see here, which is just what I did…

 My visit to Lucca was in early September, so I think it’s safe to say that I definitely wasn’t visiting during Italy’s high season.